 The artisanal beers are inspired by European influences while staying true to Northwest roots.
 The end product is a beautiful thing: complex, smooth and satisfying, these are some of the best beers in the Columbia River Gorge.

-Equally as impressive as the beers (considered among the best beers in Hood River), is the creative food menu.
+Equally as impressive as the beers, is the creative food menu.
 Featuring delectable seafood fare alongside seasonal delights featuring locally sourced ingredients, the menu exceeds the reputation of traditional pub fare.

 All told, pFriem is a great Hood River brewery to catch up with friends post-hike.
 The outdoor patio is very cozy, but if you sit inside you’ll be privy to watching the action happen (the barrels are housed in the restaurant).
 Regardless, this small detail doesn’t matter because you’re bound to have a great time.